Skip to main content

 Keep it clean

 Once you’ve got your garage set up and put together, the rest comes down to maintenance.
 Try your best to keep things organized and clean.
 Make a schedule to complete a deep cleaning every few weeks and a reminder to blow out or sweep the garage after you work on a car or mow the yard.
-For people that hate cleaning their house, this will be the hardest part of the whole thing, but cleaning regularly is a good way to stay on top of the situation before it reverts to being the way it was.
+For people who hate cleaning their house, this will be the hardest part of the whole thing, but cleaning regularly is a good way to stay on top of the situation before it reverts to being the way it was.
 Making it a part of your spring cleaning routine is a great way to stay on top of it.

 This is also a good time to plan out any seasonal changes to your garage flow.
 You’re going to be using your bicycle a lot more in warmer months than in winter.
 Think about ways to move the things you use more often when the seasons change and fit that into your cleaning schedule to tackle things slowly.